AlecGhost/baumstamm/README.md

 ## Licensing

-The core library is available under the Apache 2.0 license, while the desktop and command line applications are under GPL 3.0.
+The core libraries are available under the Apache 2.0 license, while the GUI and CLI applications are under GPL 3.0.